 It's well known that Wise core supports Smooks transformations, with the sake of allowing conversion of existing application data models into the object structure required for performing the invocation.
 However that's not really helping a lot when the target is programmatically testing a given endpoint.

 In particular some users expressed the interest in the tree view offered by the Wise GUI on top of the core model: similarly to what is shown in the GUI, a tree model (think about e.g. the DOM tree approach) could be provided to describe each parameter type of a given WSMethod.
 Each element of the tree would allow getting children and setting values (for leaves only).
-So here is what I came up with: The current Wise core 2.0.1-SNAPSHOT features an implementation of the Element interface above, as well as a builder implementation for converting a WebParameter into an Element tree:
+So here is what I came up with:

 The end result is in a really simplified contract browsing of a WS endpoint as well as simple invocation (see the integration test here too):